Sample Teacher Resumes

 - Highlight any practices or processes you successfully introduced to the educational establishment or department.
 If you had budgetary responsibilities, describe any projects you were responsible for.
 Highlight any savings or reductions in costs that you achieved for your department.

-- Include any significant professional development activities or specialized training you have completed.
+- Include any significant professional development activities or specialised training you have completed.
 Also specify any grants you've received for special projects or study.

 - If you made a significant contribution by sitting on or chairing a committee, include the details here.